 Madison County is home to one city, five villages and fourteen townships.

 Each community has something unique to offer businesses, residents and visitors.
-For information about our four largest communities, please use the tabs on the left of the page.
-For more information about our communities, please follow the links below.
+For information about our four largest communities, please scroll down to the links below the maps.
+For more information about our communities, please follow the links directly below.

 Visit Plain City and enjoy one of the largest collection of Amish shops in the region.